 - 2 tablespoons apple cider vinegar

 - 3 lbs collard greens; cleaned, de-stemmed, and cut into pieces

-- Heat oil in a large dutch oven or pot over medium heat.
-Add in ham hocks/other meat, and let cook on all sides for 5-7 minutes.
+- In a large dutch oven or stock pot over medium-high heat, warm up the oil.
+Once the oil shimmers, add in the ham hocks/alternate meat, and let cook on all sides for 5-7 minutes.

-- Add in onion and stir around with meat until onions soften and become translucent, about 4-5 minutes.
-Then add in garlic, red pepper flakes, salt, pepper, chicken stock, hot sauce, and stir to combine.
+- Add in the chopped onion and stir around with the meat until onions soften and become translucent, about 4-5 minutes.
+Then add in the garlic, red pepper flakes, salt, pepper, chicken stock, hot sauce, and stir to combine.

-- Cover pot with lid and let mixture cook over medium-low heat for at least 1 hour to simmer.
-Meat should be very tender.
+- Reduce the heat to medium-low and cover the pot with a lid to let mixture cook for at least 1 hour to simmer.
+After simmering, the meat should be very tender at this stage.

 - Remove meat from pot and let cool for a few minutes.
-Using a fork or your hands, tear meat off bones, discard bones, and add pieces of meat back into pot.
+Use a fork or your hands to tear the meat off the bones, discard bones, and add pieces of meat back into pot.

-- Add in sugar, vinegar, and collard greens.
-Stir to combine all ingredients.
-Greens will wilt down.
-Cover pot again with lid and let slow cook over medium-low heat for another hour.
+- Add in the sugar, vinegar, and collard greens.
+Stir well to combine all ingredients together, the greens will wilt down significantly.
+Cover the pot again with lid and allow the greens to slow cook over medium-low heat for at least another hour.